-Relative to the University's national peer group, USC average faculty Aiken's salary, equated to a 9 month contract, has fallen further below the median for each of the past five years (7.4-13).
-Within the state of South Carolina, USC Aiken ranks #8 in the state among public universities for faculty salaries (7.4-16).USC Aiken's classified staff members have lower salaries than expected in all categories based upon an analysis of years of service and the State salary band system; the average salary inequity is 14.2% below expectation (7.4-14).
-The overall 11% rates of employee turnover in 2010-11 were slightly above the target of being under 10%; although the rate differs for unclassified (6%) as compared to classified (14%) (7.4-15).
+Relative to the University's national peer group, USC Aiken's average faculty salary, equated to a 9 month contract, has fallen further below the median for each of the past six years (7.4-13).
+Within the state of South Carolina, USC Aiken ranks #7 in the state among public universities for faculty salaries (7.4-16).USC Aiken's classified staff members have lower salaries than expected in all categories based upon an analysis of years of service and the State salary band system; the average salary inequity is 14.2% below expectation (7.4-14).
+The overall 13% rates of employee turnover in 2011-12 was above the target of being under 10%; although the rate differs for unclassified (6%) as compared to classified (20%) (7.4-15).